Overview

 https://door.casdoor.com/api/saml/metadata?application=admin/app-built-in

-And you can also find the metadata in the application edit page.
-Click the button to copy the URL and paste it in browser to download the XML Metadata.
+You can also find the metadata in the application edit page.
+Click the button to copy the URL and paste it into the browser to download the XML Metadata.

 Configuration in Casdoor IdP